layumi/2016_super_resolution/README.md

 4.Use `train_SRnet.m` to have fun~

-# Improvement
+# Small Tricks
-1.I add rmsprop to matconvnet(You can learn more from `/matlab/cnn_daga.m`)

-2.I fix the scale factor 2(than 2+2*rand).
+1.I fix the scale factor 2(than 2+2*rand).
 It seems to be easy for net to learn more information.

-3.How to initial net?
+2.How to initial net?
 (You can learn more from `/matlab/+dagnn/@DagNN/initParam.m`) In this work, the initial weight is important